 Newer liposuction methods, such as laser liposuction, are performed using the same basic procedures while adding laser energy to enhance effectiveness.

-How much does liposuction surgery cost at our Maryland Practice?
+How much does liposuction surgery cost?

 The cost of liposuction typically falls in the range of about $4,000 to $7,000, depending upon the areas treated and upon additional details of the procedure.
 View information on our financing plans.

 Recovery from liposuction is relatively easy, but a fair amount of swelling and bruising will occur during the two weeks following treatment.
 Special garments are worn to apply pressure, to minimize swelling, and to provide support while healing.
 These garments also assist in retraction of the skin.
 Stitches will be removed in a week to ten days.